Healthcare Programs in Armenia

 AMAA-Armenia also receives and distributes medical equipment to hospitals and other medical institutions.

-The AMAA Clinic in Yerevan provides the following services:
+The AMAA Clinics provide the following services:

 In general, socially disadvantaged people, sponsored families and children, and church members are provided free treatment.
 If necessary, medicine is also distributed.

 For years, many Diasporan doctors have visited Armenia and have cooperated with AMAA Armenia Clinic doctors, putting their professional skills into service for the patients.
-The doctors visiting Armenia are mainly from the US, France, Syria and Italy.
+The doctors visiting Armenia are mainly from the US, France, Syria, and Italy.